-It might not be obvious by looking at a month view above, but you can also view same events in a table-like format
+It might not be evident by looking at a month view above, but you can also view the same events in a table-like format

 Once again, rows and columns.
 So SharePoint calendar also happens to be a SharePoint list.
 And so on, you get the idea.

-So now that we are clear on what is SharePoint list, let’s clarify what is SharePoint library.
+So now that we are clear on what is SharePoint list, let’s clarify what the SharePoint library is.

-A library in SharePoint is essentially a special list, created specifically to store documents.
+A library in SharePoint is essentially a special list, explicitly created to store documents.
 That’s all it is.
-It is a special web part that already exists in SharePoint (called Document Library) that allows to store documents and has all the functionality around documents (document preview, versioning, check-in/check-out, document approval, file type breakdown, etc.)
+It is a special web part that already exists in SharePoint (called Document Library) that allows storing documents and has all the functionality around documents (document preview, versioning, check-in/check-out, document approval, file type breakdown, etc.)

 Just like any other list, document library has rows (for documents) and columns for metadata.
 Makes sense?

-Shall I use list or library to store documents?
+Shall I use a list or library to store documents?

-So the obvious question is “Shall I use list or library to store documents”?
+So the obvious question is, “Shall I use list or library to store documents”?
 The answer is always the same: Document Library.
 Many users make the mistake of using a SharePoint List to store documents.
 The reason for that is because lists allow you to attach documents to the items.
-Example below shows that ability to attach documents to a task in a Task Web Part.
+The example below shows that ability to attach documents to a task in a Task Web Part.

-While this is OK on occasional basis (i.e. you want to attach some files to tasks in Tasks Web part), if you are trying to organize documents – you must use the SharePoint Document Library, as you get all the document management functionality you need for your documents.
+While this is OK on an occasional basis (i.e., you want to attach some files to tasks in Tasks Web part), if you are trying to organize documents – you must use the SharePoint Document Library, as you get all the document management functionality you need for your documents.